apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

     +------------+
     1 row selected (0.07 seconds)

+**`DATE_ADD(keyword literal, interval expr)` Syntax Example**

-Using the example data from the ["Casting Intervals"]({{site.baseurl}}/docs/data-type-conversion/#casting-intervals) section, add intervals from the `intervals.json` file to a literal timestamp using an interval expression.
-Create an interval expression that casts the interval data in the intervals.json file to a timestamp.
+Using the example data from the ["Casting Intervals"]({{site.baseurl}}/docs/data-type-conversion/#casting-intervals) section, add intervals from the `intervals.json` file to a literal timestamp.
+Create an interval expression that casts the INTERVALDAY_col column, which contains P1D, P2D, and P3D, to a timestamp.

     SELECT DATE_ADD(timestamp '2015-04-15 22:55:55', CAST(INTERVALDAY_col as interval second)) FROM dfs.`/Users/drilluser/apache-drill-1.0.0/intervals.json`;
     +------------------------+